NOOSA BOTANICAL GARDEN

 Versatile Structures along with external consultants were contracted to perform a holistic design approach, including the usage of sun path apps and aerial shade analysis, to create a functional, aesthetically pleasing build without causing harm to the existing plant collection.
 The new design needed to eliminate direct sunlight, complement the existing natural shade patterns, and provide artificial shade that blended in within the surrounding tree canopy.

 Working with the Noosa Council’s Infrastructure Design & Delivery team, we designed a shade solution of overlapping sails to accommodate the various plant species’ shade variation needs, whilst offering flexibility within the confined, and irregular footprint.

 The cost of the project to the environment was mitigated, with all-steel components from the old structure taken for recycling, no excess concrete mix being left on site, and a flora and fauna management plan being developed by all contractors.
 Financial, environmental, economic and community sustainability were all components in the development of the Noosa Botanic Shade Garden canopy structure.

-In addition to the Versatile Structures’ award, this project also won Noosa Council the 2020 IPWEA Queensland Excellence Award for a project under $1 million.
-(260)
+In addition to the 2020 Specialized Textiles Award, Versatile Structures was also awarded the 2022 Lightweight Structures Association of Australia (LSAA) SMALL STRUCTURES CITATION of MERIT AWARD.
+The project won Noosa Council the 2020 IPWEA Queensland Excellence Award for a project under $1 million.